oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 ```
 This call should return the entries you added earlier.

-- You **may** will get a `424 Failed dependency` message:  it's because the lazy initialization has taken a while as the back end request has times out (remember the @Timeout annotation on the StorefrontResouce is set to 15 seconds!)
+You **may** still get a `424 Failed dependency` message:  it's because the lazy initialization has taken a while as the back end request has times out (remember the @Timeout annotation on the StorefrontResouce is set to 15 seconds!)

-  - Just re-run the request a few times till you get the expected response
+If you do just re-run the request a few times till you get the expected response

 The outputs for the storefront and stockmanager containers will display the log data generated as the operation was performed.